Trauma Therapy in Kyneton

 Some trauma is relational—the wounds we carry from how we were treated, neglected, or misunderstood by people who mattered.
 Some is developmental, shaping how we learned to protect ourselves and relate to the world.
 And some is complex, weaving together multiple threads of harm over time.

 This isn't weakness.
-This is your nervous system doing exactly what it's designed to do: protect you from further harm.
+This is our body doing exactly what it's designed to do: protect us from further harm.
 The problem is that the alarm system got stuck on, and now it's working against you instead of for you.

 Warm glowing abstract figure, representing healing and inner light

-When a threat occurs, your nervous system has three main survival responses: fight, flight, or freeze.
+When a threat occurs, our nervous system has three main survival responses: fight, flight, or freeze.
 During the traumatic event, one of these responses was activated.
-But often, something interrupted the completion of that response—the threat didn't end the way your body expected, or safety didn't arrive, or you were forced into submission before your nervous system could finish its protective action.
+But often, something interrupted the completion of that response—the threat didn't end the way your body expected, or safety didn't arrive, or you were forced into submission before that protective response could complete.

-So the energy of that incomplete response gets stored in your body.
-Your nervous system stays in a heightened state of arousal, waiting for the response to complete.
+So the energy of that incomplete response gets stored in our body.
+Our body stays in a heightened state of arousal, waiting for the response to complete.
 It's like a muscle that's been contracted for years, never fully relaxing.
 This stored activation is what we experience as anxiety, hypervigilance, numbness, or those sudden surges of panic that seem to come from nowhere.

-The key insight is this: your nervous system doesn't process trauma through words alone.
+The key insight is this: our nervous system doesn't process trauma through words alone.
 It processes through the completion of the survival response.
-And that's where somatic work becomes transformative.
+And that's where somatic work is often most effective.

-By gently bringing awareness to where the trauma lives in your body, we can help your nervous system complete what was interrupted.
-As those protective responses finally complete, your nervous system begins to regulate.
+By gently bringing awareness to where the trauma lives in your body, we can help the body complete what was interrupted.
+As those protective responses finally complete, that activation begins to settle.
 The alarm comes down.
-Your body learns—truly learns, at a cellular level—that the danger has passed.
+Our body learns—truly learns, at a cellular level—that the danger has passed.

 A Different Approach to Trauma Therapy in Kyneton